 Rt Hon Michael Fallon was first elected MP for Sevenoaks in 1997.
-He was appointed Secretary of State for Defence in July 2014 and re-appointed to this post after the June 2017 General Election.
+He was Secretary of State for Defence from July 2014 to November 2017 General Election.
 Formerly he served as Minister of State at the Department for Business, Innovation and Skills and Minister of State at the Department for Energy and Climate Change.

 1983-1992 MP for Darlington